rotty3000/rotty3000.github.io/_drafts/2021-06-15-OSGi-On-Kubernetes-OSGi-Connect.md

 ---
-title: OSGi On Kubernetes: Optimizing Java Docker Images with OSGi
+title: "OSGi On Kubernetes: Optimizing Java Docker Images with OSGi"
 excerpt: Streamline your Java Docker images by leveraging the powers of OSGi build tools.
 ---